zopefoundation/ZODB/doc/guide/writing-persistent-objects.rst

 implementation of ``__eq__`` and ``__hash__`` from :class:`object`.
 These default implementations are based on the object's *identity*, that is, its unique identifier within the current Python process.
-Calling, them, therefore is very fast, even on ghosts, and doesn't cause a ghost to load its state.
+Calling, them, therefore is very fast, even on :ref:`ghosts
+<ghost-label>`, and doesn't cause a ghost to load its state.

-If you override ``__eq__`` and ``__hash__`` in a custom persistent subclass, however, when you use that instances of that class as a key in a ``dict``, then the instance will have to be a unghosted before it can be put in the dictionary.
+If you override ``__eq__`` and ``__hash__`` in a custom persistent subclass, however, when you use instances of that class as a key in a ``dict``, then the instance will have to be unghosted before it can be put in the dictionary.
 If you're building a large dictionary with many such keys that are ghosts, you may find that loading all the object states takes a considerable amount of time.
 If you were to